 After about a year, I took a look at my financials and decided that I would be better served targeting dog trainers, rather than consultants for other species.
-I wasn’t as well known with other species and I didn’t have the contacts to create a rich and varied selection of educational offerings, as I did with dogs.
+I wasn’t as well known with other species as I was with my dog trainer online course, and I didn’t have the contacts to create a rich and varied selection of educational offerings, as I did with dogs.
 So, I decided to go back to Raising Canine.
 What a mess!
 However, I’m very glad I made that decision, even if it was bit of a sticky wicket.

 If you would like to receive events updates please click here.